 Palliative care services can support SNF staff members in offering high-quality and compassionate end-of-life care.
 Palliative care differs from hospice care although both are covered by Medicare.

-SNFs who join this project will have the opportunity to:
+Participating SNFs have the opportunity to:

 - Receive free training programs designed to improve their SNF staff competency and knowledge related to end-of-life care